PRINCIPLES-OF-FLIGHT

 85. What is a bendable trim tab?

-86. The trim tab at the elevator is defelected upwards.
+86. The trim tab at the elevator is deflected upwards.
 In which position is the corresponding indicator?

 87. What describes “wing loading”?